formspree/blogophonic-hugo/content/form/contact.md

 submission_email_recipient: YOUREMAILHERE
 ---

-** Contact page don't contain a body, just the frontmatter above.
+** Contact page don't contain a body, just the front matter above.
 See form.html in the layouts folder **